josdejong/lossless-json/README.md

 // text = '"{"foo":{"bar":{"foo":{"$ref":"#/foo"}}}}"'
 ```

-In case resolving of circular references is not desirable, resolving circular references can be turned off:
+When resolving circular references is not desirable, resolving circular references can be turned off:

 ```
 'use strict';